Lecturer Jobs in USA with Visa Sponsorship

 Can visiting lecturers get visa sponsorship?

-Yes, visiting lecturer positions often qualify for J-1 exchange visitor visas or H-1B sponsorship depending on the arrangement.
+Yes, visiting lecturer positions often qualify for J-1 visa exchange visitor visas or H-1B sponsorship depending on the arrangement.
 J-1 is common for temporary academic exchanges, while H-1B works for longer appointments.
 Some positions may qualify for O-1 visas if the lecturer has extraordinary achievement in their field.

 Do community colleges sponsor visas for lecturers?